cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - The curve has order (p \* c) with p prime and c a small cofactor.
 Also the curve's quadratic twist must be of order (p' \* c') with p' prime and c' a cofactor.

-- The cofactor c of the curve MUST BE EQUAL to or an integer multiple of the cofactor c' of the curve's quadratic twist.
+- The cofactor c of the curve MUST BE equal to or an integer multiple of the cofactor c' of the curve's quadratic twist.
 Also, importantly, the implementation of the scalar\_mult and scalar\_mult\_vfy functions must ensure that all scalars actually used for the group operation are integer multiples of c (e.g. such as asserted by the specification of the decodeScalar functions in {{?RFC7748}}).